CLARIAH/VLO/HOWTO_add_facet.md

 Files to be modified in `vlo-web-app` module, path: `vlo-web`
 - **/src/main/resources/fieldNames.properties**: This file sets the (facet) wicket-label on the web page for each field.

 Solr needs to know the field configuration before it can treat the new field as a facet.
-Therefore you need to add the Solr fieldname (in this example `cLp_fair_a1_1`) to the facetsConfiguration.xml file.
+Therefore you need to add the Solr fieldname (in this example `cLp_fair_a1_1`) to the `facetsConfiguration.xml` file.
-For this example, the next snippet should be added:
+For now, the next xml-snippet should be added:
 ```
     <facet name="cLp_fair_a1_1">
         <displayAs>primaryFacet</displayAs>